goldlabel-apps/goldlabelopensource/README.md

-## Goldlabel.
-Open Source and Forever Free
+## Goldlabel

+Open Source and Forever Free.
 Built on the shoulders of giants

 #### Get started